 We are in a highly competitive industry.
 Many of our competitors are more established in the health care industry and have a larger market share and greater financial resources than we do in some markets.
 In addition, other companies may enter our markets in the future, including emerging competitors in the MedicareAdvantage program, in e-commerce insurance or benefit programs and in consumer-directed health plans.
 Contracts for the sale of commercial products are generally bid upon or renewed annually.
 While health plans compete on the basis of many factors, including service and the quality and depth of provider networks, we expect that price will continue to be a significant basis of competition.
 In addition to the challenge of controlling health care costs, we face intense competitive pressure to contain premium prices.
+Factors such as business consolidations, strategic alliances, legislative reform and marketing practices create pressure to contain premium price increases, despite being faced with increasing medical costs.
 The commercial pricing environment, particularly in the smaller-sized groups, is extremely competitive, and several of our competitors, including public and not-for-profit companies, are pricing aggressively to gain market share.